sqville/sqv/README.md

 	qx.Theme.include(sqv.theme.clean.Decoration, sqv.fonticon.FontAwesome.Decoration);
 	qx.Theme.include(sqv.theme.clean.Font, sqv.fonticon.FontAwesome.Font);

+<b>Step 6</b> Add the following config entry (add-css) into sqv's config.json file, common entry (12/28/2017 - removed since this is an alternative to the qx @font implemention of font icons).
+This will bring in the necessary fontawesome css classes:

+	"common" :
+      {
+      	"add-css" :
+      	[
+	        {
+	          "uri" : "resource/sqv/css/font-awesome.min.css"
+	        }
+	    ]
+      }

-<b>Step 6</b> Run "generate.py source" in the command line to link the sqv project files to your application <br><br>
+<b>Step 7</b> Run "generate.py source" in the command line to link the sqv project files to your application <br><br>

-<b>Step 7</b> Create an image in your application and set its appearance property to "fa-search"
+<b>Step 8</b> Create an image in your application and set its appearance property to "fa-search"

 	//stand alone icon example
     var faiconsearch = new qx.ui.basic.Image().set({appearance:"fa-search"});